 Once there, newborn baby cats do little more in their first few days than eat, sleep and poop.

-Their umbilical cord will dry out of it’s own accord, and usually drops off on day three or four.
+The umbilical cord will dry out of its own accord, and usually drops off on day three or four.

 At the end of their first week, your breeder should have arranged for them to have their first vet check to make sure they’re all as healthy as possible.

-Newborn kittens usually weigh between 3.2oz and 3.8oz (90g – 110g); where they fall within that range is partly determined by breed and litter size.
+A newborn cat will usually weigh between 3.2oz and 3.8oz (90g – 110g); where the kitten will fall within that range is partly determined by breed and litter size.

 To give you a sense of scale, that’s the same kind of weight of a lime.